threefoldtecharchive/jumpscaleX_archived/docs/Installation/get_started.md

 ## Launch a Jumpscale X container

 ### How it works
 The python script will load a docker image and start a docker container on your machine.
-It will bind a volume between the directory that holds the JSX code and the container (at /sandbox/code).
+You just need to answer a few questions during the install script.
+The container will bind a volume between the directory that holds the JSX code and the container (at /sandbox/code).
 You will be able to connect securely via ssh to this container and launch the shell (aka kosmos) to manipulate the Jumpscale X library .

 ```bash
 #get the installer